|(a) A licensee must not make any false, misleading,

 that provider's knowledge.
 If a licensee learns of such concurrent

-therapy, the licensee shall request release from the client to inform
+therapy, the licensee must request release from the client to inform

 the other professional and strive to establish positive and collaborative